rickymoorhouse/track-school-guidance/planning-guide-for-primary-schools.md

 We have published guidance on [implementing protective measures in education and childcare settings](https://www.gov.uk/government/publications/coronavirus-covid-19-implementing-protective-measures-in-education-and-childcare-settings){.govuk-link}.
-The guidance states that it is not necessary for staff to wear masks, gloves and aprons unless they are carrying out activities that would usually require the use of personal protective equipment (PPE) or if a child, young person or other learner becomes unwell with symptoms of coronavirus while in their setting and needs supervision until they can return home.
+The guidance states that personal protective equipment (PPE) is only needed in a very small number of cases and it is not necessary for staff to wear masks, gloves and aprons unless they are carrying out activities that would usually require the use of PPE or if a child, young person or other learner becomes unwell with symptoms of coronavirus (COVID-19) while in their setting and needs supervision until they can return home.

-You should use your local supply chains to obtain PPE.
-Where this is not possible, and there is an unmet urgent need for PPE in order to operate safely, you may approach your nearest local resilience forum.
+Education settings should use their local supply chains to obtain PPE.

+If education settings cannot obtain the PPE they need they should approach their local authority.
+Local authorities should support them to access local PPE markets and available stock locally, including through coordinating the redistribution of available supplies between settings according to priority needs.

+If the local authority is not able to meet the PPE needs of education providers, the local authority should approach their nearest Local Resilience Forum (LRF) which will allocate stock if it is available once the needs of other vital services locally have been met.
+If neither the local authority or LRF is able to respond to an education setting’s unmet urgent need for PPE, they will need to make their own judgement in line with their risk assessment as to whether it is safe to continue to operate.

 ### Can I direct staff to come into school?